-The opinions expressed here are those of insert organization/business name here and do not necessarily reflect the views of the West Shore School District.
+The opinions expressed here are those of [INSERT THE NAME OF YOUR ORGANIZATION/BUSINESS HERE] and do not necessarily reflect the views of the West Shore School District.
 Distribution of information and/or display of material does not constitute endorsement of any product, service, organization, company, information provider, or content by the District.

 - Fliers approved for distribution will be returned to your organization for copying along with appropriate student counts.